AartiCouture/Crypto-Algorithm-Project/README.md

 we built the neural network  for each stock this time changing LSTM, changing input_dim to input_shape, and giving it the correct shape

-To further improve the model we could tune the model in a research notebook,
+To further improve the model we could tune the model in a research notebook we could also adjust the weight's logic we could adjust the time we look back we could add indicators we could add more coins and we could adjust the window